microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

-By default the TypeScript compiler does not report any errors in `.js` files including using `--allowJs`.
-With TypeScript 2.3 type-checking errors can also be reported in `.js` files with `--checkJs`.
+TypeScript 2.3 and later support a mode of type-checking and reporting errors in `.js` files with `--checkJs`.

 You can skip checking some files by adding `// @ts-nocheck` comment to them; conversely you can choose to check only a few `.js` files by adding `// @ts-check` comment to them without setting `--checkJs`.
 You can also ignore errors on specific lines by adding `// @ts-ignore` on the preceding line.

 Here are some notable differences on how checking work in `.js` file from `.ts` file:

 ## Using types in JSDoc

-In a `.js` files types are inferred from initialization just like in `.ts` files.
-JSDoc in `.js` files fills in what type annotations does in a `.ts` file.
+In a `.js` file, types can often be inferred just like in `.ts` files.
+Likewise, when types can't be inferred, they can be specified using JSDoc the same way that type annotations do in a `.ts` file.

 JSDoc annotations adorning a declaration will be used to set the type of that declaration.
 For example: